Skip to main content

 The area outside my premises is owned by me, but the public have access to it.
 Do I need a licence?

-In general yes, however each application will be considered on its own merits and if you have clear control of access to the area, even though it may seem to be publicly accessible we may consider it to be private and a pavement café licence will not be applicable.
-Please contact us to discuss the proposed area with us before submitting your application.
+If you have clear control of access to the area, even though it may seem to be publicly accessible we may consider it to be private and a pavement café licence will not be applicable.
+However, each application will need to be considered on its own merits and if public access is completely unrestricted we may decide that a pavement café licence should be applied for.
+Contact us to discuss the proposed area with us before submitting your application.

 Who may apply?